Do You Need Funding for Your History Degree?

 Scholarships from the Daughters of the American Revolution

 Contrary to popular belief, the DAR scholarship committee does not give preference to female applicants.
-All scholarships are awarded based on the applicant's record of academic achievement, professional promise, and financial need.
+All scholarships are awarded based on the applicant’s record of academic achievement, personal and professional promise, and financial need.
 Factors such as gender, race, and religion are not considered.

 Applications for DAR scholarships must be sponsored by a local chapter of the organization.
 To learn more about application procedures, visit the scholarship section of the Daughters of the American Revolution website.